upros/acme-integrations/draft-friel-acme-integrations.md

 BRSKI Cloud Registrar {{?I-D.friel-anima-brski-cloud}} specifies the behaviour of a BRSKI Cloud Registrar, and how a pledge can interact with a BRSKI Cloud Registrar when bootstrapping.
 Similar to the local domain registrar BRSKI flow, ACME can be easily integrated with a cloud registrar bootstrap flow.

 BRSKI cloud registrar is flexible and allows for multiple different local domain discovery and redirect scenarios.
-In the example illustrated here, the exension to {{?RFC8366}} Vouchers which is defined in [[TODO ID-TBD]] and allows the specifiation of a bootstrap DNS domain is leveraged.
+In the example illustrated here, the extension to {{?RFC8366}} Vouchers which is defined in [[TODO ID-TBD]] and allows the specification of a bootstrap DNS domain is leveraged.
 This extension allows the cloud registrar to specify the local domain RA that the pledge should connect to for the purposes of EST enrollment.

 ~~~
 +--------+             +--------+            +------+     +----------+